-" (h)(Oscillatory Roller.
-The oscillatory roller shall be self-propelled and provide a smooth operation when s stopping, or reversing directions.
-The oscillatory roller shall be able to operate in a mode that will tangential impact force with or without vertical impact force by using at least one drum.
-The oscillator shall be equipped with water tanks and sprinkling devices, or other approved methods, which shall be wet the drums to prevent material pickup.
-The drum(s) amplitude and frequency of the tangential and impact force shall be approximately the same in each direction and meet the following requirements: provide y rollei used to (1)The minimum diameter of the drum(s) shall be 42 in.
-(1070 mi m); (2) m); (3) ınd (4) The minimum force on the oscillatory drum shall be 18,000 lb (80 kN J)."
-Constru uction Requirements.
-Add the e following to Article 406.03 of the Standard Specifications: "(i)())scillatory Roller
+- "(h) Oscillatory Roller.
+The oscillatory roller shall be self-propelled and provide a smooth operation when starting, stopping, or reversing directions.
+The oscillatory roller shall be able to operate in a mode that will provide tangential impact force with or without vertical impact force by using at least one drum.
+The oscillatory roller shall be equipped with water tanks and sprinkling devices, or other approved methods, which shall be used to wet the drums to prevent material pickup.
+The drum(s) amplitude and frequency of the tangential and vertical impact force shall be approximately the same in each direction and meet the following requirements: - (1) The minimum diameter of the drum(s) shall be 42 in.
+(1070 mm); - (2) The minimum length of the drum(s) shall be 57 in.
+(1480 mm); - (3) The minimum unit static force on the drum(s) shall be 125 lb/in.
+(22 N/m); and - (4) The minimum force on the oscillatory drum shall be 18,000 lb (80 kN)."